 Students who have been on this excursion have excelled themselves and have demonstrated that they can be trusted, work hard and have fun.
 Planning for the Malaysia excursion commences each year at the beginning of Term 2, and it is an integral part of the school program for Year 11 and 12 students.
 Potential candidates must be 16 years old by September of the year of travel.
 This excursion offers an experience of a lifetime to ten young people each year.

 The 12-day itinerary allows students to experience Malaysian cultural, sporting and artistic activities.
 We are also able to share some of our Australian customs with the Malaysian children.
-There is always time for fun and sightseeing, such as a tour of the capital, Kuala Lumpur, the Petronas Twin Towers, a canopy walk in a tropical rainforest and possibly a visit to one of Malaysia’s largest water and theme parks.
+There is always time for fun and sightseeing, such as a tour of the capital, Kuala Lumpur, the Petronas Twin Towers, a canopy walk in a tropical rainforest, adventure activities in the Cameron Highlands and possibly a visit to one of Malaysia’s largest water and theme parks.
 The final itinerary varies each year.

 Port, with the support of students, parents and the wider community, are committed to this initiative.
 Past students have been acknowledged for their contribution by the Governor of Western Australia, the State Premier, Education Ministers and numerous politicians and Members of Parliament.